xbeat/Machine-Learning/README.md

 Understanding Data Types in Pandas

 Data types (dtypes) in Pandas define how data is stored and processed in DataFrames and Series.
 They play a crucial role in memory usage and performance.
 Pandas supports various dtypes, including numeric types (int64, float64), boolean, object, datetime, and categorical.
 Let's explore these types with a practical example.

+## Combining Iterables with Python's zip() Function

+Introduction to zip() Function

+The zip() function in Python is a powerful tool for combining multiple iterables into a single iterator of tuples.
+It pairs elements from each iterable at corresponding indices, creating a new iterable of tuples.
+This function is particularly useful for parallel iteration and data manipulation tasks.

 ## Efficient Fine-Tuning of Language Models with LoRA and MoRA using Python